 I use a cast iron pan with grates, but any thick bottom pan will work fine.
 If you want to grill the corn outside, you have my blessing!
 Try to achieve some dark marks on the corn, it will not scorch easily, and the caramelization adds eye and flavor appeal.

-After marking all sides, put the corn cobs in a large bowl and pour some of the butter sauce over them to coat.
+After marking all sides, put the corn cobs in a large bowl and coat with butter sauce.
 Remove the cobs to the middle of your plates, and arrange the other components around them, including just a few pieces of popcorn.
 Drizzle a little more butter sauce on the corn and let it spill slightly.
 Grind black pepper and sprinkle with kosher salt, and there you have it!

 This is more than just some corn!